2017 Sweden Hockey Games

-The 2017 Sweden Hockey Games was played between 9–12 February 2017.
+The 2017 Sweden Hockey Games was played between 9 and 12 February 2017.
 The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
 Five of the matches were played in Gothenburg, Sweden, and one match in Saint Petersburg, Russia.
 The tournament was part of 2016–17 Euro Hockey Tour.
 Tournament was won by Russia.